 Chase's grin was wide, and he ran his fingers through his hair.
-"Alright.
-I won't argue with you."
+“All right.
+I won't argue with you.”

 The stairs creaked beneath us, and I led him to what had once been my room.
-Once both my momma and daddy had passed away, near a year later, I'd moved into the master bedroom.
-So I guessed my room was technically the guestroom especially since the guest room didn't have a bed.
+Once both my momma and daddy had passed away, nearly a year later, I'd moved into the master bedroom.
+So I guessed my room was technically the guest room especially since the actual guest room didn't have a bed.

 “Here ya go,” I said, pushing the door open.

 My room hadn't changed since I was a teenager and first moved out.
 There were still posters plastered over the wall.
 Cars (that I had no interest in), a fair amount of wrestlers (shirtless and oiled up), and bands.
 The bed was small, just a twin, and there was a blue and white quilt on it that my grandmomma had made before she died.
 “It ain't much but…” I rubbed the back of my neck.
 I needed to go clean out this room one day, so it wasn't so embarrassing.
 Lord only knew what the hell was still lurking in there.